karinayang454/seq2seq/REPORT.md

 - Val target exact match: 0.0
 - Val target prefix match: 0.1281798

 For both models, action prediction performed better than target prediction, which is expected since there are less classes in action (11 vs. 83).
 Exact match for both models was also near 0, as expected, since the output sequences are quite long.
-When visualizing the outputs, I foudn that many predicted outputs were semantically close to the gold sequence, though the strings were not exactly matching; it would be interesting to apply the BLEU metric here.

 The encoder decoder with the additional attention mechanism performed significantly worse compared to the model without attention.
 It was likely difficult for the model to effectively learn which word to attend to during training, so the noisy information from attention would have caused the poor performance.
 Perhaps if I used instruction level attention instead, or if I simply trained for a longer period of time, the attention-based model would perform better.